nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * 1a1.
 KeepInTouch shows a message indicating incomplete data.

-      Use case ends.
+      Use case reusmes at step 1.

 * 1b.
 User inputs an event that does not exist.

     * 1b1.
 KeepInTouch shows a message indicating that the event cannot be found.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: UC10 - Filter events**